 Inspired by nursery rhyme and reflecting the effects of sea waves, this poem has lines that positively sing, lilt and rise and fall.
 There is a varied metrical pattern, dominated by tetrameter but also including pentameter.

-The first line is dactylic tetrameter, that is, four feet each having two unstressed syllables and the last syllable stressed, so producing a rise and fall, like waves unfolding.
-The second line, of single syllable words, four feet (tetrameter) is predominately iambic, one unstressed syllable followed by a stressed:
+The first line is a dactylic tetrameter, that is, four feet each having two unstressed syllables and the last syllable stressed, so producing a rise and fall, like waves unfolding.
+The second line, of single-syllable words, four feet (tetrameter) is predominately iambic, one unstressed syllable followed by a stressed:

 maggie and / milly and / molly and / may